 And my honest answer is, no. No it won't.

 But that is no reason to be scared or decide to go somewhere else.
-Some people (like my sister) are potentially thrilled at this notion- can't wait to explore and see somewhere new.
-Others (like me), this sounds terrifying.
-For some of you, Rochester is already home and for others it will become home.
+Some people (like my sister) are potentially thrilled at this notion - can't wait to explore and see somewhere new.
+For others (like me), this sounds terrifying.
+For some of you, Rochester is already home and for others, it will become home.

-And the thing most people don't always think of when going away somewhere new is how much you will grow to appreciate home and the opportunities you get to return it.
+And the thing most people don't always think of when going away somewhere new is how much you will grow to appreciate home and the opportunities you get to return to it.
 Maybe sleep in your childhood bedroom or play with the cute, furry puppy you left behind.
-Maybe even hangout with those siblings you actually really, really, really missed.
+Maybe even hang out with those siblings you actually really, really, really missed.

 Suddenly you're grateful for all the things you took for granted growing up.You appreciate the traditions, the native dialect (people here still make fun of me for 'slippy,' 'jeet jet,' 'dahn tahn,' and 'pop') and even how people drive back home.
 Home becomes this awesome place you get to go and escape and relax.
 Old friends, old hangout spots and everything that made home, home are the best ways to restart and touch base with yourself again.

-Then after being home for a little, you become grateful for your room at college or your apartment where you can slam the door as loud as you want and not get yelled at or can throw your laundry whereever you want (as long as it's on your side).
-And you get a chance to make new traditions and new, life long friends and connections.
+Then after being home for a little, you become grateful for your room at college or your apartment where you can slam the door as loud as you want and not get yelled at or can throw your laundry wherever you want (as long as it's on your side).
+And you get a chance to make new traditions and new, lifelong friends and connections.